 What Can You Expect?

-With so many styles of bootcamp class available, it's best to ask the instructor, bootcamp owner, or someone who already attends the class.
+With so many bootcamp class styles available, it's best to ask the instructor, bootcamp owner, or someone who already attends the class.
 But there are a few things you can expect from any bootcamp class.

 Common Themes In Bootcamp Classes

 Almost every bootcamp class is held outside, even when the weather turns bad.
 That's part of the appeal.
 Most are held in local parks, playing fields or beaches to give participants the space they need, and to make the most of the natural terrain.
-As a result, you can expect to be using hills, sand, benches and tree trunks as workout tools!
+You will find many of your local gyms may start facilitating outdoor style classes even if they usually don't.
+As a result, you could expect to be using hills, sand, benches and tree trunks as workout tools!

 Bootcamp classes tend to be low on kit, so you'll be using your own bodyweight as resistance.
 Expect to do exercises like bodyweight squats, walking lunges, press ups, planks and sit ups.
 You'll always be given options to scale movements up or down, and be encouraged to work at your own level (whilst getting better every week, of course!).